You’re at the crossroads of a divorce in Pennsylvania and your mind is spinning with anxiety and worries as you lose sleep thinking about:

 When thinking of alimony in Pennsylvania divorce, most people think of the “check in the mail” approach.

+But there are other, more creative ways to resolve this because some people just don’t like paying alimony.
 For example, sometimes people will trade alimony for equitable distribution.
-Or do lump sum alimony or an alimony buyout.
-The bottom line is there’s no such thing as "typical alimony."
+Or do lump sum aimony or an alimony buyout.
+The bottom line is there’s no such thing as “typical alimony.”
+And there are many different ways to resolve this complex issue as I’m about to share.

 But there are actually three types of alimony in Pennsylvania…

 That can be awarded in a Pennsylvania divorce.
+And they are:

-1. Rehabilitative Alimony
+1. Rehabilitative alimony

 This type of alimony is paid by one ex-spouse to another, for a specific purpose, and (typically) for a short period of time.
 It is intended to allow the recipient spouse to receive training or certification in a chosen field, in order to return to the workforce and increase their chances of becoming self-sufficient.